 Compared to its competitors, the access to the best things to do in Amsterdam, and its ability to help you have an overall great vacation, here is how we’d rate some important points of the GoCity Amsterdam Pass.

-We find the GoCity Pass to be very easy to use, especially with their mobile phone app and clear explanation of how it works.
+We find the GoCity Pass very easy to use, especially with their mobile phone app and clear explanation.

-However, we’ve removed one point based on the fact that alternative cards can be bought in person in Amsterdam and also allow you to hop onto trams and buses without even thinking twice.
+However, we’ve removed one point based on the fact that alternative cards can be bought in person in Amsterdam and allow you to hop onto trams and buses without thinking twice.

 While GoCity definitely offers some of the best things to do in the city and Holland in general, their competitor offers a huge amount of additional tours and activities included with their card.